Turing (NASDAQ:TWKS) Issues Q4 2021 Earnings Guidance

-Turing (NASDAQ:TWKS) last issued its quarterly earnings results on Monday, November 15th.
-The company reported $0.14 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $0.10 by $0.04.
-On average, equities analysts predict that Turing will post 0.36 EPS for the current fiscal year.
+Turing (NASDAQ:TWKS) last released its quarterly earnings results on Monday, November 15th.
+The company reported $0.14 EPS for the quarter, beating the Thomson Reuters’ consensus estimate of $0.10 by $0.04.
+Equities research analysts forecast that Turing will post 0.36 EPS for the current fiscal year.

 Turing Company Profile